dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 - Conatins a exccel sheet having the results of our test results on random images from the internet
 - Also contains the accuracy of our model on unseen data
 - Accuracy on unseen data : 79.06%
+### Model
+Contains the saved keras model named
+- ###### Traffic_sign_classifier_CNN.hdf5

+## App

+#### classify.py
+- get_model(): Loads the saved model into cache using streamlit's "@st.cache" feature.
+- predict(): Takes an image as input from the function parameter, preprocesses it and feeds it to the model for results.

+#### upload.py
+- Contains the front-end code for the streamlit app.
+- Imports the predict() function fetches the result and displays it.

+#### Procfile
+A Procfile is a file which describes how to run your application.

+#### requirements.txt
+This has all the dependencies required to deploy our application on Heroku

 ## Run this app on your system.
 ### Requirements